 Another reason insurance companies want to obtain a recorded statement from you is to try and learn a little bit about who they are dealing with as a person.
 They are trying to determine whether or not you are credible.
 Whether your side of the story is accurate and whether a potential jury would sympathize with you and your injuries.
 These are all factors that can have a significant impact on the overall value of your claim.

 Lastly, insurance companies want to obtain a recorded statement from you to use as a tool during litigation.
-In the event a lawsuit is filed, the insurance company will hire an attorney to represent their interests.
+In the event a lawsuit is filed, the insurance company will hire an experienced accident attorney to represent their interests.
 During the course of litigation, you will be forced to tell your version of the accident on several different occasions, usually in the form of a deposition or potential trial testimony.
 In the event your various statements change at any point, or there are certain facts that are contradictory, the insurance company will use those inconsistencies to attack your credibility.
 Likewise, your recorded statement can potentially be used to impeach your subsequent testimony during a deposition or trial.

 Should You Give A Recorded Statement?